 - Transitioning the Workforce: Conducting knowledge transfer and identifying the process for how individuals will formally transition into their new jobs.

 HR Centers of Expertise (CoE): These teams are aligned around a specific functional area and focused on developing strategic services and capabilities across the organization.
-The CoEs create processes, policies and procedures for the functional areas of Benefits, Compensation, Employee and Labor Relations and Integrated Talent Management.
+The CoEs create processes, policies and procedures for the functional areas of Benefits, Compensation, Employee and Labor Relations and Talent Excellence.
 They create the vision across these functional areas and implement best practices for Ohio State by working closely with HR leaders, Business Partners, and HR Connection.
 Payroll Services is not an HR CoE and operates under Business and Finance.

 - Benefits CoE: Designs, manages and communicates employee benefit programs focused on health and welfare, income protection, financial preparedness and retirement, and time off, including leaves of absence, and aimed to provide holistic well-being and security for employees and their families.
 This CoE is also responsible for all federal, state and local legal and regulatory compliance associated with plans, programs and policies.